 The Fire Medics train weekly with the SWAT Team and respond to all SWAT calls.
 The Medics are full-time firefighters and are paramedic trained.
 They are there to provide immediate lifesaving treatment for injured SWAT members or citizens.

-The APD Bomb Squad serves a 21-county area surrounding Abilene.
-There are five members assigned to the squad: Lt.
-Gary Bone, Sgt.
-Mark Watson, Sgt.
-Lynn Beard, Sgt.
-Kevin Ohnheiser and Officer Chris Lazirko.
-All certified bomb technicians are first certified in a one week Hazardous Material Technician course followed by an intense 12 week Hazardous Devices School in Huntsville, Alabama.
+The APD Bomb Squad serves a 21-county area surrounding Abilene and is made up of five certified bomb technicians.
+Each are first certified in a one week Hazardous Material Technician course followed by an intense 12 week Hazardous Devices School in Huntsville, Alabama.
 The Hazardous Devices School is taught jointly between the United States Army and the FBI.
 All members of the Bomb Squad also serve in other areas of the department full time.
 The Bomb Squad carries equipment with them on most calls to include an Andros F6A robot, two EOD-8 bomb suits, two search suits, an X-ray system, several disruptors, and numerous hand tools and power tools.
 The bomb squad is on call 24 hours a day, 7 days a week.

 The Bomb Squad mission statement:

 To intervene on the behalf of the public, APD officers, and outside agencies in the safe handling, disarming, and recovery (evidence) of explosive, suspicious or hoax devices.